Unity-Technologies/com.unity.multiplayer.docs/docs/learn/distributed-authority-quick-start.md

 public class PlayerCubeController : NetworkTransform
 {
 #if UNITY_EDITOR
-    // These bool properties will assure any expanded or collapsed property views
+    // These bool properties ensure that any expanded or collapsed property views
     // within the inspector view will be saved and restored the next time the
     // asset/prefab is viewed.
     public bool PlayerCubeControllerPropertiesVisible;